hani-fayed7/ToDoing/README.md

 A simple Todo application with a Node.js & Express.js backend and a client-side frontend.
 The backend uses PostgreSQL for data storage.

+## Project Status

+This project is currently under active development.

 ## Features

 - RESTful API for managing todos and users (create, read, get by ID)